 St John's JCR is proudly democratic.

 Decisions, including significant budget allocations, JCR beliefs, and JCR processes must be passed in a JCR Meeting with at least 25 people present.
-Any member of the JCR can ask questions to those proposing changes, and vote by secret ballot can be requested.
+Any member of the JCR can ask questions to those proposing changes, and voting by secret ballot can be requested.

 Events and procedures are entrusted to student Officials.
 Officer roles, after Hustings take place, are elected by online vote, and Rep roles are elected in JCR General Meetings made accessible to all.
 JCR members can hold Officials to account at meetings, and can bring a No Confidence Motion if they are unsatisfied with an Official’s conduct.